nmstate/nmstate.github.io/devel/design/networking-api.md

 ```

 #### Bond
-The example defines a bond with two slaves and an IPv4 static address.
+The example defines a bond with two ports and an IPv4 static address.

 The bond mode is specified to be `balance-rr` and the `miimon` options is
 specified.